Using the STAC Specification#

 The resource license may be specified using a STAC Item property or a link:

-Example using the license
+Example using the license property field:

 {